Salumpharesy/data-analysis-projects/Film Data-Set/README.md

 ## Questions

-- Show stock by Genre.
+- Show stock by genre.

 - Show the list of customer with the highest rentals ( Total rental above the average).

 - Show the list of customer with the lowest rentals ( Total rental below the average).

-- Give the list of the most rented films  by Genre. ( From highest to lowest).
+- Give the list of the most rented films by genre. ( From highest to lowest).

 ## View interactive report